 Why Most Strong Estate Plans Use Both a Trust and a Will

-- Avoid unintended gaps in planning
+- Prevention of unintentional gaps in your planning

 Common Estate Planning Mistakes with Trusts and Wills